michalszynkiewicz/quarkus-grpc-web/README.md

 ```

 ### Backend application
-The backend application is a maven project with `mvnw`, you can run it in the development mode with:
+The backend application is a maven project.
+It is located in the `app` directory.
+You can run it in the development mode with:
 ```
 ./mvnw compile quarkus:dev
 ```

-You can find further information on packaging and running Quarkus applications, take a look at
+For further information on packaging and running Quarkus applications see
 [Quarkus - Creating Your First Application](https://quarkus.io/guides/getting-started#packaging-and-run-the-application) and [Quarkus - Building a Native Executable](https://quarkus.io/guides/building-native-image).

 ### Envoy proxy